Employee Health and Safety

 • We set up consultation days with occupational health physicians, public health nurses, psychiatrists, and counselors for employees to receive counseling on mental health issues or recommendations for clinics.
 We have also established a system for consultation on work leave and work reinstatement.

-• Mental care initiatives, such as e-learning and trainings related to self-care or employee support aimed at new employees and managers, are also underway.
+• Mental health care initiatives, such as trainings related to self-care and care overseen by the line manager or mental health care using e-learning aimed at new employees, managers and senior employees, are also underway.

 【Information Distribution】